Inverse Optimization: Theory and Applications: Classical Inverse Optimization

-Inverse optimization of constraints also presents new applications in addition to standard linear forward models.
-For instance,~\citet{chan2020inverse} used their techniques to estimate parameters in the uncertainty sets for robust linear optimization models
+The above approaches are also useful in robust optimization.
+For instance,~\citet{chan2020inverse} estimate parameters in an uncertainty set for robust linear optimization models of the form

-The uncertainty set $\set{U}(\btheta)$ of the robust problem depends on the parameter to estimate.
-The inverse task is to estimate $\btheta$ of minimum distance from the prior $\hat\btheta$ such that $\bhx$ is an optimal solution to problem~\eqref{eq:fop_ro}.
-The key insight to this application is to note that robust problems with polyhedral uncertainty sets such as interval~\cite{ben2000robust} or cardinality-constrained~\cite{bertsimas2004price} sets can be reformulated into single-level linear optimization problems of the structure in $\FOPL(\bPhi)$ with the uncertainty set parameters to be estimated in the constraints of the linear program.
+where the uncertainty set depends on the parameter to be estimated.
+Since robust linear optimization problems with polyhedral uncertainty sets can be reformulated into single-level linear optimization problems of the structure in $\FOPL(\bPhi)$ with the uncertainty set parameters in the constraints of the linear program, the above approaches apply.